openai/Video-Pre-Training/README.md

   * [:arrow_down: 2x Width Weights](https://openaipublic.blob.core.windows.net/minecraft-rl/models/rl-from-early-game-2x.weights)

 ## Contractor Demonstrations Dataset
-We are releasing contractor data collected over the course of the project.
-Links to index files with more information will be linked here as the data released.
+We are currently working on to release contractor data collected over the course of the project.
+Links to index files with more information will be linked here as the data is released.

-Currently, there is no contractor data available for download at this time

 ## Contribution